 Say goodbye to sorting!

 There are also locations across campus, such as in the residence halls and in the Engleman rotunda, for regulated wastes (e.g. batteries, ink cartidges, etc.).
-The Recycling Center also holds an annual e-waste (electronic waste) collection drive.
+The Recycling Center also holds an annual e-waste (electronic waste) collection drives!

-what about my Other items?
+What about my other items?

 Personal cell phones are donated to Domestic Violence Services of Greater New Haven.
-Cell phones and chargers can be dropped off at the Women's Center in Schwartz Hall or to the Michael J. Adanti Student Center Information Lobby collection box, or in resident hall collection boxes.
+Cell phones and chargers can be dropped off at the Women's Center in Schwartz Hall or to the Michael J. Adanti Student Center Information Lobby collection box, or in a resident hall collection box.
 For additional information, please call the Women's Center at (203) 392-6946.

 Goodwill Industries collection boxes are located around the residence halls during the week of move out in both the fall and spring semester.
 Gently used clothing, shoes and household items can be placed into the container.
 For more information about Goodwill Industries, go to www.goodwill.org.